evergage/evergage-wordpress/evergage/readme.txt

 1. Go to the options panel under the 'Settings' menu and add your Evergage account name and dataset name and set the settings you want.

 == Changelog ==

+= 1.0.4 =

+* Add support for tracking author, keyword and category pages
+* Add support for tracking categories on posts and pages

+= 1.0.3 =

+* PHP 5.3 compatibility

 = 1.0.2 =